This post may contain affiliate links. Please read our disclosure policy.

 Prep the Ingredients

-• Seasoned Calrose Rice: Prepare this 1 to 2 days in advance.
-The grains require a minimum of three hours to chill.
-This cooling phase builds the dense, tacky structure needed to hold the salmon and avocado layers together.
+Seasoned Calrose Rice: Make this 1 to 2 days ahead.
+The rice needs a minimum of 3 hours in the fridge to develop the dense, tacky texture that holds the salmon and avocado layers in place.

-• Citrus Tamari Sauce: You can whisk this up to 24 hours prior to serving.
-Allowing the chopped cilantro and scallions to steep in the fresh citrus juices gives it time to marinate.
+Citrus Tamari Sauce: Whisk it up to 24 hours before serving.
+The cilantro and scallion greens steep in the citrus as it sits.

 Storage & Raw Fish Safety

-To meet official FDA guidelines for eating raw seafood, you need to make sure the salmon was commercially flash-frozen at -4°F (-20°C) or below for at least 7 days to destroy parasites.
-Always verify that the salmon you’re buying meet these standards.
+Sushi-Grade Salmon Only: To meet FDA guidelines for eating raw seafood, the salmon must have been commercially flash-frozen at -4°F (-20°C) or below for at least 7 days to destroy parasites.
+Always verify the fish you are buying meets that standard before it goes anywhere near this recipe.

-• Raw salmon and cooked rice cannot sit at room temperature for more than 2 hours.
-If the temperature is hight than 90°F, this drops the limit to 1 hour.
+Room Temperature Limit: Raw salmon and cooked rice cannot sit out longer than 2 hours.
+Above 90°F, the limit drops to 1 hour.

-• Raw Unmixed Fish: Must be kept at 40°F or below at all times.
-Once thawed, keep the fish refrigerated in its original packaging and consume within 24 hours.
-Always follow the specific handling instructions provided by your local fishmonger or online supplier.
+Raw Unmixed Fish: Keep it at 40°F or below at all times.
+Once thawed, keep it refrigerated in its original packaging and use it within 24 hours, and follow any specific handling instructions from your fishmonger or supplier.

 A slice of salmon sushi cake removed showing the internal layers of velvety avocado, crisp Persian cucumber, and the creamy spicy salmon mixture.